Alfred Bitini Xuma

 Alfred Bitini Xuma, OLG, commonly referred to by his initials as AB Xuma (8 March 1893 – 27 January 1962), was the first black South African to become a medical doctor, as well as a leader, activist and president-general of the African National Congress (ANC) from 1940 to 1949.
 He was a member of the African American founded Alpha Phi Alpha fraternity.

-Life
+Early life

+Xuma was born on March 8th, 1893, to parents Abraham Mangali Xuma and Elizabeth Cupase Xuma.
+He received his education at an Anglican mission school in Manzana, and went on to study at the Clarkebury Institute, where he became a teacher in 1911.

+In 1913, Xuma traveled to the United States to pursue higher education.
+He studied at the Tuskegee Institute in Alabama from 1914 to 1916, after which he went to work in Birmingham, Alabama in order to earn money to pay off his debts from education.
+He then studied at the University of Minnesota, from which he received a Bachelor of Science in 1920.

+Medical career

+After receiving his bachelor's degree, Xuma studied at Marquette University in Wisconsin until 1922, and then studied at Northwestern University in Illinois until 1924.
+He worked at various hospitals, including the Mayo Clinic in Rochester, Minnesota, and received his Doctorate of Medicine in 1926.
+Xuma then traveled to Hungary, where he studied at Pecs University, and later worked as a surgeon at New St. John's Hospital in Budapest.
+In 1927, Xuma traveled to Edinburgh, where he received the Licentiate of the Royal College of Physicians, and then returned to South Africa, opening a medical practice in Sophiatown, Johannesburg.

+Political career

 Although on the left wing of the ANC, Xuma was seen during his leadership as too conservative by an increasingly impatient and activist youth, which he regarded in turn with suspicion.
 (His letters to colleagues are understood to be full of hostile references to communists.)
 As such, he was widely regarded as out of touch with the needs and demands of the grassroots.

 Nevertheless, it was under his leadership, albeit after having been very cannily lobbied, and in spite of warnings from his colleagues that it would lead to his downfall, that the ANC in 1942 established its Youth League.